nautobot/nautobot-app-ssot/docs/admin/integrations/aristacv_setup.md

 | aristacv_from_cloudvision_default_device_role       | string | Default role created when syncing new devices to Nautobot. | network              |
 | aristacv_from_cloudvision_default_device_role_color | string | Default role color used for default role.                  | ff0000               |

-> When these variables are not defined in the App settings, the integration will use the default values mentioned.
+> When these variables are not defined in the app settings, the integration will use the default values mentioned.

 When an Arista device exists in Nautobot but not in CloudVision, this integration can either delete or leave the device in Nautobot.
 That behavior can be set with the following variable in the `nautobot_config.py` file.